Watch the Behavioral Science Video

 Understanding the basics

-When working out where to aim your videos it’s important to understand that, with regards to marketing behavioral science, people do not always behave in a way that is generally regarded as rational.
+When working out where to aim your videos it’s important to understand that, with regards to behavioral science, people do not behave in ways that are generally regarded as rational.

-This is a frustrating element of behavioral marketing science and is something we often need to pause and digest into our consciousness before we can accept it.
-However, once this basic premise has been accepted, the good news is that people are, as behavioral Economist Dan Ariely put it; ‘Irrational, but predictably so’.
+This can be a frustrating element of behavioral marketing science and is something we often need to pause and digest into our consciousness before we can accept it.
+However, once this basic premise has been accepted, the good news is that people are, as behavioral Economist Dan Ariely put it: 'predictably irrational'.

 This means that actions can, in fact, be predicted because of known constraints found within non—rational behavior.
 It is this basis of predictable irrationality that can help you determine where to aim a video campaign.